 These programmes provide students with a theoretical and practical understanding of the issues involved in the design, conduct, analysis and interpretation of randomised controlled trials of health interventions.
-They are suitable for students working in high-, middle- and low-income countries.
+They are suitable for students working in low-, middle- and high-income countries.

 The need for rigorous evaluation of components of health care is increasingly recognised worldwide.
 An important type of evaluation is the randomised controlled clinical trial.
 These courses will give students an understanding of trials which will equip them to work in this increasingly important field.

 They are suitable both for those wishing to gain an overall understanding of trials before moving into the field, and those who have general or specialist experience in clinical trials and aim to broaden their role in the design, management, analysis and reporting of clinical trials in high, middle and low income countries.

 These programmes are suitable both for those wishing to gain an overall understanding of trials before moving into this field, and those who have general or specialist experience in clinical trials and aim to broaden their role in the design, management, analysis and reporting of clinical trials.
 Find out more about our graduate careers and destinations.

 |Individual modules||Studying individual modules is an ideal option if you wish to update your professional knowledge or sample the programme.|

 |Registration deadline for PG Cert, PG Dip and MSc||30 November|

 |Registration deadline for individual modules||30 November|

 |Examinations (take place the following year after registration)||June|

 Clinical Trials by Distance Learning